sidebase/sidebase/README.md

 - see how to get a debugger with breakpoints running

 or execute further, other commands, please have a look at the more detailed [readme of the fullstack app](./app/README.md).

+### FAQ

+1. I get `Bind for 0.0.0.0:5432 failed: port is already allocated` error?
+    - The problem is, that another application is already running on the port, in this case on port `5432`.
+It may be another docker container, try `docker ps` to find it, then `docker stop ID_OF_CONTAINER` to stop it